A dam collapses and thousands face the deluge — often with no help — in Russian-occupied Ukraine

 The floodwaters have irrevocably changed the landscape downstream, and shifted the dynamic of the 15-month-old war.

-Oleshky Mayor Yevhen Ryshchuk said that by Thursday afternoon water levels were beginning to fall, but roughly 90% of the city remained flooded.
+Ryshchuk, the Oleshky mayor, said that by Thursday afternoon water levels were beginning to fall, but roughly 90% of the city remained flooded.

 Ryshchuk fled after Russian forces tried to force him to collaborate, but he remains in close contact with people in and around the city.